Radhika Sen

 Major Radhika Sen is an Indian Army officer known for her impactful service with the United Nations peacekeeping mission in the Democratic Republic of the Congo.
 Born in Himachal Pradesh in 1993, she joined the army.
 As engagement platoon commander in MONUSCO, she led efforts to support community security, gender equality, and education for local populations.
 Her work earned her the 2024 United Nations Military Gender Advocate of the Year Award, with UN Secretary-General António Guterres commending her as a “true leader and role model.”

 Early life and education

-Major Sen was born in 1993 in Baroha Village, Kangra District, Himachal Pradesh, India.
+Major Sen was born in 1993 in Baroh Village, Mandi District, Himachal Pradesh, India.
 She completed her schooling at St. Mary's High School in Sundernagar, Himachal Pradesh.
 Showing a strong interest in science, Sen pursued a bachelor's degree in biotechnology at Panjab University, Chandigarh, and later attended the Indian Institute of Technology (IIT) Bombay, where she was working on her master's degree before joining the Indian Army.
 Inspired by a passion for service, she left her studies mid-way to pursue a career in the military.